dougbutner/wavvys/Wavvy Music Accolades Archives/[17] September 2020.md

 This track spreads a message we collectively need to hear right now.
 All the lines separating us are made up.
 They aren't real, and we don't have to, nor should we follow them.

 The music video features psychedelic colors and, well, lines.
-It's an energetic and eclectic experience point us in the direction of collective consciousness experience, a reality many are tuning into every day.
+It's an energetic and eclectic experience meant to point us in the direction of collective consciousness experience, a reality more and more are tuning into every day.